ineswilms/bigtime/README.md

 coefficients.
 To this end, set the `VARpen` argument in the `sparseVAR` function equal to L1. *Note: it is recommended to standardise the data.
-Bigtime will give a warning if the data is not standardised but will not stop you from continuing.*.
-Setting `selection="none"`, the default, allows us to specify the penalization we want.
+Bigtime will give a warning if the data is not standardised but will not stop you from continuing.* Setting `selection="none"`, the default, allows us to specify the penalization we want.
 Furthermore, we can predefine the maximum lag-order by changing the `p` argument to the desired value.
 However, we do not recommend this, as the bigtime will,